hgn/robustness-checker/README.md

 are required to do so.
 If compiled with `-fsanitize=leak` and SIGTERM frees all memory after this 'Robustness Tester' should catch such errors.

+# Minimal Python

+This programs requires no external library, just because getting third party packages cross compiled for embedded platforms is somehow tricky (no psutils).
+This script uses ctype, if some exception occur - please read the comments in the source code above the exception.

+# Note: Beware of Usage

+This programs heavily kills (sigterm, sigkill) and ptraces to processes.
+Due to the mature of how Linux works (better UNIX), using the PID as an process identificator is not clean, rather it is racy to some degree.
+I wait for a new linux syscall where this gap is closed: `pidfd_open()`.
+But until this is not yet mainline, it is the only choice.

 # Usage

 ## Define application list on top of robustness-tester.py